raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

       fn(fn, ...args);
 ```

-Step one, we name our combinator.
+**Step One**, we name our combinator.
 Honouring Raymond Smullyan's choice, we shall call it the sage bird:

 ```javascript
 const sagebird =